-- Easily design your own logo in minutes
+- You can design your own logo in minutes

 - Professional designers available for hire

-LogoMaker offers two options: you can use the online logo generator to design your own logo in just a few simple steps or work directly with a professional designer.
-All you have to do is fill out a quick brief, and a designer will be in touch with you to discuss your logo.
-It really doesn’t get much easier than this.
+LogoMaker offers two options: you can use the online logo generator to design your own logo or work directly with a professional designer.
+All you have to do is fill out a quick brief, and a designer will be contact you to discuss your logo.
+It doesn’t get much easier than this.